gusgoose/inopportuneadventures/src/pages/blog/2019-08-29-the-west-highland-way.md

 I pottered back to the tents, and met Moritz, who then excitedly led me on the proto-spiritual journey to the 'bar and restaurant'.

-I looked beyond the 1970s, pine-ceiling'd, pebbledash building I'd been led to, and found nothing else there.
+I looked beyond the 1970s, pine-ceilinged, pebbledash building I'd been led to, and found nothing else there.
 The belief I'd been cultivating regarding the cultural closeness and shared artistic heritage of the Germans and English expired immediately.
 As we entered the bar area, with it's loudly-tartaned floors and upholstery, wipe-clean birch-effect tables and glass cabinets full of faux-old trinkets, I had the sense of being in a Nevada motel.
 Or possibly the lobby of an overnight passenger ferry (one of those ones which is filled largely with lorry drivers).
 We sat.

-Stil mentally preoccupied with the fascinating culture-gap I had clearly discovered between the Germans and what I assumed were all other sane people, I exchanged the typical pleasantries with Moritz.
+Still mentally preoccupied with the fascinating culture-gap I had clearly discovered between the Germans and what I assumed were all other sane people, I exchanged the typical pleasantries with Moritz.
 He was sitting on the tartan bench with his arms spread wide atop the backrest, surveying his surroundings with rapt pleasure.
 He had a look of great, deep satisfaction, the occasional nod of his head signifying that he'd spotted an artex feature that was new to him, or a piece of wood-effect laminate he found particularly pleasing.

 I asked him about his day as we sat with a pint of local ale.
 So enraptured was he, It turned out, with this bar/restaurant, he'd spent almost all day writing about it.
 His writings were "about this special place" he solemnly explained to me, "and my interactions with it."
 I wondered with some horror what those interactions might have been, and whether this could be some sort of post-traumatic response to the day on Rannoch moor, but decided not to delve further... a move I still consider one of my best.